 Target adds AR shopping to its mobile website

-Startup O.School raises $800,000 to improve sex education
+Startup O.school raises $800,000 to improve sex education

 Target is rolling out a new way to shop using augmented reality technology, initially on its mobile website.
 The feature, called “See It In Your Space” will allow online shoppers to use their smartphone camera with Target’s website in order to see how furniture they’re considering buying will look in their room.

 The option is currently only available with 200 “Project 62” brand home products from Target, but the retailer says it will roll out to hundreds more products by year-end, then thousands more in 2018.
+This will include other Target home furnishing brands, but won’t extend beyond the home décor category.

 To use the option, you’ll click a button “See it in your space” from the product detail page on the Target mobile site.
 You then take a photo of your space and move, scale and rotate the product in question using directional arrows and other controls, or by pinching and dragging the object across the phone’s touchscreen.